 Levelised cost estimates are highly sensitive to the underlying data and assumptions including those on capital costs, fuel and carbon costs, operating costs, operating profile, load factor and discount rates.
+Within this different technologies are sensitive to different input assumptions.
 Future levelised cost estimates are significantly driven by assumptions of global and UK deployment and assumed learning rates.